Table of Contents

 The difference between the two types of surgery is the method of removing the reproductive organs.
 The result is still the same.

-With both open and close castration, an incision will be made to your dog’s abdomen near his genitals so that the reproductive organs can be removed.
-So, no matter which surgical method is used, your dog will be going home with stitches.
+With both open and closed castration, an incision will be made to your dog's abdomen near his genitals to remove the reproductive organs.
+So, no matter which surgical method is used, your dog will go home with stitches.

 Open Castration